-- Maintenance of Plant: Consists of activities that are concerned with keeping the grounds, buildings and equipment at an acceptable level of efficiency.
+- 8100 Maintenance of Plant Activities that are concerned with maintaining the grounds, buildings and equipment at an acceptable level of efficiency.
 NOTE: Equipment repair services which are direct costs of specific programs within the FEFP shall be charged to the function of Instruction when the amount of such services is material in relation to the cost of the programs.
 Equipment repair services rendered for the functions of Transportation and Food Services are to be charged to these functions.
-All other equipment repairs may be charged to 8100. - Administrative Technology Services: Technology activities that support the School District's information technology systems, including support of the administrative networks, maintenance of administrative information systems, and administrative and managerial data processing.
+Routine maintenance of audiovisual equipment should be charged to Instructional Media Services.
+All other equipment repairs may be charged to 8100. - Administrative Technology Services Activities concerned with supporting the School District's information technology systems, including support of the administrative networks, maintenance of administrative information systems, and administrative and managerial purposes.
 These activities include expenditures for internal technology support, as well as support provided by external vendors using operating funds.
-These activities include costs associated with the administration and supervision of technology personnel, systems planning and analysis, systems application development, systems operations, network support services, hardware maintenance and support services, and other technology-related administrative costs. - Community Services: Community Services consist of those activities that are not related to providing education for pupils in a school system.
-These include services provided by the school system for the community as a whole or some segment of the community; such as community recreation programs, civic activities, public libraries, programs of custody and care of children, and community welfare activities. - Debt Service: Expenditures for the retirement of debt and expenditures for interest on debt including interest on current loans. - Transfer of Funds: These are budgeted transactions which withdraw money from one fund and place it in another fund, under control of the Board.
+These activities include costs associated with the administration and supervision of technology personnel, systems planning and analysis, systems application development, systems operations, network support services, hardware maintenance and support services, and other technology-related administrative costs. - 9100 Community Services Community services consist of those activities that are not related to providing education for students in a school system.
+These include services provided by the school system for the community as a whole or some segment of the community; such as community recreation programs, civic activities, public libraries, programs of custody and care of children, financial aid and community welfare activities. - 9200 Debt Service To record expenditures related to the issuance and retirement of debt, including issuance fees, principal and interest payments, and other debt-related expenditures. - 9700 Transfer of Funds Nonreciprocal interfund activity represented by disbursement of cash or goods from one fund within the school district to another fund without an equivalent return and without a requirement for repayment.